saravanan30erd/tpm2luks/README.md

 TPM2_LUKS_NAME="luks_boot"
 ```

-## Enroll a secret key to existing LUKS encrypted volume and TPM 2.0
+## Enroll a secret key to existing LUKS encrypted volume using TPM 2.0

-To enroll the secret key to existing *LUKS* encrypted volume and *TPM 2.0*
+To enroll the secret key to existing *LUKS* encrypted volume using *TPM 2.0*.
-you can use `tpm2luks-enroll`,
+You can use `tpm2luks-enroll`,
 see `tpm2luks-enroll -h` for help:

 ```